ax-shay/telemarketing_effect/README.md

 BitBucket Repo: https://github.com/ax-shay/telemarketing_effect

 1) **requirements.txt**:
-    - All python import dependencies
+    - All python import dependencies.
 2) **tele-marketing.py**:
-    - Main application file which houses the Streamlit application code
+    - Main application file which houses the Streamlit application code.
 3) **home.py**:
-    - Executive Summary of Project
+    - Executive Summary of Project.
 4) **eda.py**:
-    - Findings for Exploratory Data Analysis (EDA)
+    - Findings for Exploratory Data Analysis (EDA).
 5) **model.py**:
-    - A head-to-head model comparison for 3 distinct models
+    - A head-to-head model comparison for 3 distinct models.
 6) **predictions.py**:
-    - The best model amongst the 3 used for predicting the subscriber-ship of a client
+    - The best model amongst the 3 used for predicting the subscriber-ship of a client.
 7) **Misc**:
     - Procfile: For running app on Heroku server
     - setup.sh: For running app on Heroku server
-    - defSessionState.py: Manage paging within the app
+    - defSessionState.py: Manage paging within the app.

 ### Presentation:
 The "Presentation" folder contains .pptx & .pdf version of the final presentation for this project.